MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Before loading the data into BigQuery, use Cloud Data Loss Prevention (DLP) to replace input values with a cryptographic format-preserving encryption token.

 **Memorize:** `D) Before loading the data into BigQuery, use Cloud Data Loss Prevention (DLP) to replace input values with a cryptographic format-preserving encryption token.`

-**Quick reason:** Before loading the data into BigQuery, use Cloud Data Loss Prevention (DLP) to replace input values with a cryptographic format-preserving encryption token.

 <details>
 <summary>Full explanation</summary>